ajayvakadi12/TechMantra-TMnow/README.md

                             Profile Updations :
                             Supplier can check and update their details dynamically in the website itself.

-Technologies Used   :     HTML,CSS,npm node js
+Technologies Used   :     HTML,CSS
+Code Editor          :    Visual studio code